 A small to medium deciduous tree, producing interesting, orchid-like violet-lavender flowers in spring; foliage drops in early spring just before blooming; a colorful accent for warm, dry locations once established

 Orchid Tree features showy clusters of violet orchid-like flowers with lavender overtones and a red flare at the ends of the branches from early to mid spring.
-It has attractive forest green foliage throughout the season.
+It has attractive forest green deciduous foliage.
 The lobed leaves are highly ornamental but do not develop any appreciable fall color.
 The fruits are showy brown pods displayed from early to late summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 Orchid Tree is a multi-stemmed deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;